healthy work campaign logo

 What are work stressors?

-Threatening or challenging experiences in our everyday world, whether at work or at home, are called “stressors.”
+Threatening or challenging experiences in our everyday lives, at work or at home, are called “stressors.”
 They provoke a natural, biological “fight or flight stress response” which increases our heart rate, respiration and releases cortisol and other stress hormones.
 While this ‘stress response’ is a ‘biopsychosocial’ experience involving an individual’s cognitive appraisal of a threat, the sources of stress at work (“work stressors”) are not just in your head—they are caused by the way work is organized and are amenable to change.

 Why are work stressors ‘unhealthy’?

-When we are chronically exposed to “stressors” at work (excessive workloads, a lack of control [job strain], hostile or unsupportive relationships with supervisors or coworkers, effort-reward imbalance, work-family conflict etc.), the effects of the short-term stress response accumulate and can lead to “mental distress.”
-Over the long term, this can lead to burnout and depression, as well as to physical changes in our bodies including permanent increases in blood pressure, inflammatory responses leading to cardiovascular changes, and even changes in our metabolism and autonomic nervous system.
+Over the long term, the cumulative impact of work stressors can lead to burnout and depression, as well as to physical changes in our bodies including permanent increases in blood pressure, inflammatory responses leading to cardiovascular changes, and even changes in our metabolism and autonomic nervous system.
 See here for more information.

 What are the costs of ‘unhealthy work’ to individuals?

 ‘Unhealthy work’ costs individuals physically, psychologically, financially and socially.
-The everyday stress of long work hours, high demands, low job control, job insecurity, a lack of fairness or work-family conflict, can pose a real threat to health, well-being and even life span (they can shorten your life by up to 3 years), increasing your risk for burnout, depression, high blood pressure and even heart disease.
+The everyday stress of long work hours, high demands, low job control, job insecurity, a lack of fairness or work-family conflict, can pose a real threat to health, well-being and even life span (shortening your life by up to 3 years), increasing your risk for burnout, depression, high blood pressure and even heart disease.
 The costs of these health problems related to work stress are being passed on to individuals in terms of higher healthcare premiums and deductibles, making access to healthcare in the U.S. more out of reach than ever.

-See Stats to Know for more info.
+See Stats & Infographics for more info.

 What are the costs of ‘unhealthy work’ to organizations?